 The cost depends on the size of the program and how you plan to fund it.
 Most scholarship organizations recommend a minimum award of $500.
 The total cost will be more than just the amount of the award because you need to account for the administrative work of advertising the program, reviewing applications, and selecting recipients.

-How to start a scholarship fund for high school?
+How do I start a scholarship fund for high school?

 Is a scholarship fund tax-deductible?